 The word project will be further discussed in the second blog post in this series, and all the consequences this has led to when the Agile movement has rejected to use the word.

-We also have problems with the word problem, and that is problematic.
-The reason is that the word problem is used both when we try solve an intractable problem (caused), or when we are trying to figure out the activities for our new product (non-caused).
-This is problematic since caused and non-caused problems are very different.
+We also have problems with the word problem, and that is problematic :-).
+The reason is that the word problem is used both when we try solve an intractable (or wicked, or sticky, etc.) problem (built-in organizational problem, in combination with normal problems), or when we are trying to figure out the activities for our new product.
+This is problematic since problems and activities are very different, the former has a root cause, the latter not.

 This was the introduction blog post in this series.